ReedClanton/NixOS/users/reedclanton/home/README.md

 # Home Manager Configuration

 All `nix` files in this directory are run by Home Manager.
+All other files are utilized in some way by those `nix` file(s).

 ## Purpose